 Some people quit by cutting down the number of cigarettes they smoke each day before stopping.
-But if you decide to do this:
+If you decide to do this:

-- > it's important to have a clear plan and a guit date - y use a support service like Quitline to help you stick to your goals - > talk to your doctor or pharmacist about using stop smoking medications while cutting down.
+- > it's important to have a clear plan and a quit date - > use a support service like Quitline to help you stick to your goals - > talk to your doctor or pharmacist about using stop smoking medications while cutting down.